OpenBeacon/OpenBeacon/README.md

 They could setup beacons that broadcast the beacon "mt.obcn.io/S17948".
 When the user's device sees this, it can make a request to that URL and get some structured result that would then tell the device how to handle that data.
-It could also make a request to something like "mt.ocbn.io/.info" to get general information about that OpenBeacon Organization.
+It could also make a request to the base domain "mt.ocbn.io" to get general information about that OpenBeacon Organization.

     OpenBeacon     <BLE>             Client          <HTTPS>           Server